Due Diligence

 Every $1 of EBITDA adjustment moves the purchase price by $4.

-This is where purchase price is won or lost.
-If you want a deeper breakdown of the process, see our comprehensive guide to the QoE process can help you understand the full picture, but the adjustment section is where the purchase price is won or lost.
+This is why the QoE report is the most important document in the deal.
+A comprehensive guide to the QoE process can help you understand the full picture, but the adjustment section is where the purchase price is won or lost.

 Red Flags in QoE Adjustments